Codensity and the Giry monad: Integration operators

-In the next three propositions we establish isomorphisms of functors $F \cong S$ and $G \cong T$, and in the fourth we transfer the monad structure of $\mnd{S}$ and $\mnd{T}$ across these isomorphisms.
+In the next three propositions we establish isomorphisms of functors $F \cong S$ and $G \cong T$, and in the fourth we transfer the monad structure of $\mnd{F}$ and $\mnd{G}$ across these isomorphisms.
 Parts of their proofs are due to Sturtz \cite{sturtz14}, however Sturtz incorrectly claims that $G \cong S$ rather than $F \cong S$, so we include the proofs here for clarity.
+Sturtz has since issued a corrected version \cite{sturtz15}.

 \begin{prop} Let $\Omega$ be a measurable space, and $\phi$ a finitely additive integration operator on $\Omega$.
 Define $\Lambda(\phi)$ by